 Intense pulsed light therapy is also called Xenon flash lamp therapy.
-Tures a non-surgical and non-invasive cosmetic treatment for aesthetic and therapeutic purposes.
+Tures is a non-surgical and non-invasive cosmetic treatment for aesthetic and therapeutic purposes.
 The device emits wavelengths filtered to a specific wavelength for use; the wavelength is 400-600nm.
 This treatment can be used on dry, oily, and sensitive skin.

 How Does Intense Pulsed Light Therapy Act?

-The intense pulse light therapy uses light of varying wavelengths that can be altered with the duration of light while treating; the wavelength should be continuously changed from low to high intensity with the duration of time in order to prevent burning due to overheating.
+Intense pulse light therapy uses light of varying wavelengths that can be altered with the duration of light while treating; the wavelength should be continuously changed from low to high intensity with the duration of time in order to prevent burning due to overheating.
 The gap between the two wavelength intensities allows the surrounding tissue to cool down.
 The high wavelength acts on deeper tissue like cysts and glands, while the low wavelength acts on superficial tissues; intermittent wavelength will allow time for cooling.
 If the first wavelength used is 250 nm, then the second wavelength used is 25nm, giving duration for deeper tissues to cool.
-The procedure may require at least five to six sitting depending upon the need; some side effects are seen post-procedure showing redness and blistering for a few hours, so to prevent the after-effects ice pack should be applied for cooling.
+The procedure may require at least five to six sittings depending upon the need; some side effects are seen post-procedure showing redness and blistering for a few hours, so to prevent the after-effects ice pack should be applied for cooling.

 The light is effective against the removal of hair by using monochromatic coherent laser light.
 This penetrates through the skin to the hair follicle, which is usually presented near the higher level of melanin pigment concentration; the light destroys the hair follicle papilla preventing further hair growth; this intense light only acts on the active hair follicle; the light is not effective ob inactive hair follicles.
-The treatment may require eight to ten sitting of the procedure with a gap of three to four weeks for better and more effective results.
+The treatment may require eight to ten sittings of the procedure with a gap of three to four weeks for better and more effective results.

 What Are the Uses of Intense Pulsed Light Therapy?

-Intense pulsed light therapy has multiple uses for treating aging skin, hair removal, vascular lesion, and dry eyes, it is helpful in the treatment of removing acne as the light is absorbed by the sebaceous gland that produces sebum, a natural oil produced by the skin to destroy bacteria and inflammatory cells present in the skin causing lesions.
+Intense pulsed light therapy has multiple uses for treating aging skin, hair removal, vascular lesion, and dry eyes, and it is helpful in the treatment of removing acne as the light is absorbed by the sebaceous gland that produces sebum, a natural oil produced by the skin to destroy bacteria and inflammatory cells present in the skin causing lesions.

-It helps to remove the pigmentation on the skin like stretch marks, age spots, inflammatory hyperpigmentation due to burn or post inflammation marks, freckles, blemishes, scar marks, acne spots, and melasma by decreasing the production of melanin pigment that is responsible for pigmentation of the skin.
+It helps to remove the pigmentation on the skin like stretch marks, age spots, inflammatory hyperpigmentation due to burn or post-inflammation marks, freckles, blemishes, scar marks, acne spots, and melasma by decreasing the production of melanin pigment that is responsible for pigmentation of the skin.

 It is also used in the treatment of dry eyes; the light is passed around the eyes to the meibomian gland, the gland that lubricates the eyes by producing oil and tears.
 The intense light breaks down the blockage or any build-up of debris on the gland and also reduces inflammation caused due to bacterial growth.